 However, in our opinion, the better option is to join Hamburg’s cool kids of all ages and eat a memorable brunch at a local cafe.

 And, if you go to the right cafe and order wisely, eating brunch in Hamburg will fill your belly and stoke your creativity.
 Plus, it will give you the fuel to explore Hamburg’s best sites.

 Eating Brunch In Hamburg

-While it’s easy to find traditional German food in Deutschland, finding a good brunch spot is not so easy in all German cities.
+While it’s easy to find traditional German food in Deutschland, finding a good brunch spot is not so easy in many German cities.

 Hamburg is also a city where locals know to arrive early or make advance brunch reservations, especially on weekends.
 The third alternative involves waiting in long queues and possibly missing out on starting the day with a good meal.

 Our Favorite Hamburg Brunch Spots

 After we discovered that Hamburg has great restaurants and coffee shops, it wasn’t a stretch to expand our culinary exploration to include brunch.
 Once we did, we quickly found a number of fun spots contending for the title of best brunch in Hamburg.

-Some of these worthy brunch spots specialize in the mid-day meal while others also focus on roasting single origin coffee bans.
+Some of these worthy brunch spots specialize in the mid-day meal while others also focus on roasting single origin coffee beans.
 These are our favorites: